-The programme is made up of 60 credits of taught modules (see the modules section below) and 120 credits achieved through a 20,000 word supervised research project on an Ancient Near Eastern topic.
+The programme is made up of 60 credits of taught modules and 120 credits achieved through a 20,000 word supervised research project on an Ancient Near Eastern topic.

 This will enable you to work with texts in the original.
 Instruction in some of the lesser known languages of the Ancient Near East may also be provided, as well as comparative Semitics, and seminar work on the history and culture of the Ancient Near East is available as an option.

 We charge an annual tuition fee.
-Fees for 2014/15 are currently as follows:
+Fees for 2016/17:

-Home / EU £4,110 full-time; £1,975 part-time
+Home / EU £4,110 full-time; £2,055 part-time*

-Overseas: £12,565 full-time
+Overseas: £13,680 full-time